pedestal/pedestal/README.md

 as your application matures and expands.

-See the [full documentation](https://pedestal.io) for far more detail about using Pedestal, it's design, and it's philosophy.
+See the [full documentation](https://pedestal.io) for far more detail about using Pedestal, its design, and its philosophy.

 Pedestal requires Clojure 1.10 or later, and works with Servlet API 4.0 and Java 11 and up.